kairos-io/kairos-docs/content/en/docs/Examples/bundles.md

 Before we begin, you will need to have the following:

-1. Kairos [provider-kairos](https://github.com/kairos-io/provider-kairos) artifacts which includes K3s
+1. A Kairos standard image which includes K3s
 1. A baremetal node to run the installation

 ## Installation